lgbouma/lgbouma.com/content/notes.md

 * [20200304: sectors 12, 13](/cdips_documentation/20200304_vetting_report_description_document.pdf)
 * [20191215: sectors 8 to 11](/cdips_documentation/20191215_vetting_report_description_document.pdf)
 * [20191127: sectors 6, 7](/cdips_documentation/20191127_vetting_report_description_document.pdf)

-#### CDIPS Light Curves

-_2022.05.04_.
-The CDIPS light curves for Sectors 14 to 26 of TESS are [available at MAST](https://archive.stsci.edu/hlsp/cdips).
-A cumulative metadata file is also on the HLSP page.
-Reductions for Cycle 3 are underway!

-_2020.08.25_.
-The CDIPS light curves for Sectors 1 to 13 of TESS are [available at MAST](https://archive.stsci.edu/hlsp/cdips).
-Reductions for additional sectors are underway.

 #### NGC 2516 (CDIPS-III, Bouma+21) Supplementary Data